sjjgh/Netmob23/README.md

 - **Spatial analysis**: *Asif Shakeel* and *Jiajie Shi*
 - **Temporal analysis**: *Orest Bucicovschi*, *David A. Meyer*, and *David P. Rideout*

+The given data are stationary snapshots of app usage; we aim to infer the dynamic crowd flow by analyzing changes between adjacent timestamps.\
 We used **Earth Mover’s Distance (EMD)** (see notes and report for details) to approximate the flow of app usage between time snapshots.
 This enabled us to visualize the movement dynamics on real-world maps.

 <img src="https://github.com/sjjgh/Netmob23/blob/main/evp_0.png" width="600" height="400">

-By project the resulting flows on real map, we are able to detect some really interesting trends in the real world.
+By projecting the resulting flows on real maps, we are able to detect some really interesting trends in the real world.
 An illustrative example involves running the algorithm locally to observe Instagram usage changes around Prince Park Stadium during a football match scheduled for April 3rd.
 Below are the population flow patterns observed from 8:00-8:15 pm, an hour prior to the start of the match.
-Both EMDE and NEMD clearly depict the movement of crowds towards the stadium, as indicated by the arrows converging from the periphery towards the center.
+It depict the movement of crowds towards the stadium, as indicated by the arrows converging from the periphery towards the center.

 <img src="https://github.com/sjjgh/Netmob23/blob/main/Flow_p1.png" width="400" height="400">